msaari/relevanssi/readme.txt

 * New feature: New filter hook `relevanssi_forbidden_post_types` filters the list of post types excluded from Relevanssi indexing.
 * New feature: New filter hook `relevanssi_forbidden_taxonomies` filters the list of taxonomies excluded from Relevanssi indexing.
 * New feature: Support for `post_mime_type` query parameter.
+* Minor fix: In rare cases, the search results would not be in relevance order if the throttle wasn't used.

 = 4.22.2 =
 * Security fix: Prevent CSV injection attack in log export.